MaryamAsgarinezhad/obsidian/Linux/Prometheus & Graphana.md

 Here's a basic overview of how Prometheus works:

-1. **Instrumentation**: You instrument your applications and services with Prometheus client libraries.
-These libraries expose metrics in a format that Prometheus can scrape.
+1. **Instrumentation**: Instrumenting typically involves adding Prometheus client libraries to your codebase to expose metrics that Prometheus can scrape.
+These libraries provide functions and methods to create and expose metrics such as counters, gauges, and histograms.

 2. **Scraping**: Prometheus scrapes metrics endpoints on these targets (e.g., applications, services, or servers) at regular intervals.
 The targets expose metrics in a format that Prometheus understands, typically over HTTP.